-Simply put, the premium/discount compares the market price of an ETF3 (often represented by a mid-point price) to the ETF’s net asset value (NAV)4.
-The mid-point price is the mid-point between the bid, or the price an investor could sell an ETF, and the ask, the price an investor could buy an ETF.
-The NAV is a close of day value for all the securities in the ETF.
+Simply put, the premium/discount compares the market price of an ETF3 (often represented by a mid-point price) to the ETF’s net asset value (NAV).4 The mid-point price is the mid-point between the bid, or the price at which an investor could sell an ETF, and the ask, the price for which an investor could buy an ETF.
+The NAV is a close-of-day value for all the securities in the ETF.
 Unlike a mutual fund that has just one price (the latest NAV), an ETF has these two pricing sources – market price and the latest NAV.

 The premium/discount calculation is a daily snapshot, specifically at the time the NAV is being struck (typically at the market close).
 In order to calculate the premium/discount, one takes the difference between the market price and NAV as a percentage of the NAV.
 A positive number means the ETF market price is trading above the NAV, or at a premium.
 A negative number means the ETF market price is trading below the NAV, or at a discount.
 Easy enough?
 Not so fast.

-To further complicate things, every ETF is required to calculate an intraday NAV (iNAV) during U.S. trading hours so investors have a sense of what the underlying portfolio is worth at a point in time.
-The iNAV is disseminated every 15 seconds throughout the trading day based on the most recent prices.
-The ETF market price and the iNAV can fluctuate throughout the day, but the actual premium/discount refers to the end of day difference.
+To further complicate things, many ETFs publish an intraday NAV (iNAV) during US trading hours so investors have a sense of what the underlying portfolio is worth at a point in time.
+The iNAV is typically disseminated every 15 seconds throughout the trading day based on the most recent prices.
+The ETF market price and the iNAV can fluctuate throughout the day, but the actual premium/discount refers to the end-of-day difference.

-When the U.S. markets open and the ETF begins trading, a majority of the international underlying securities have already closed.
+When the US markets open and the ETF begins trading, a majority of the international underlying securities have already closed.
 Once the last international local market closes for the day, the input prices used to calculate the iNAV are fixed and the iNAV will only change based on currency moves for the remainder of the day.
-However, market makers will apply a fair value methodology5 to help determine the ETF market price, and will continue to make real time markets until the end of the U.S. trading day.
-Market makers do have other tools at their disposal to manage these timing-related pricing challenges, including futures6, American Depositary Receipts (ADRs)7, and proxy portfolios8 that also trade around U.S. hours.
-Any news that will impact trading during U.S. hours will be accounted for in real time in the market price of the ETF.
+However, market makers will apply a fair value methodology5 to help determine the ETF market price, and will continue to make real-time markets until the end of the US trading day.
+Market makers have other tools at their disposal to manage these timing-related pricing challenges, including futures,6 American Depositary Receipts (ADRs),7 and proxy portfolios8 that also trade around US hours.
+Any news that will impact trading during US hours will be accounted for in real time in the market price of the ETF.
 Remember, in this case, the iNAV represents the most recent closing prices while the ETF market price represents the expectations of the next open in the local international markets at that point in time.
-Again, the apparent difference emerges because the iNAV is using “stale” closing prices while the ETF market price is set by real time inputs and real trades during the U.S. trading day.
+Again, the apparent difference emerges because the iNAV is using “stale” closing prices while the ETF market price is set by real-time inputs and real trades during the US trading day.

 In the end, what is important for investors to take away is that premium/discount can be a useful metric when evaluating an ETF, but it’s not as useful for an ETF with securities that close at different times.
 What’s more, financial advisors and their clients may want to consider a range of factors when evaluating ETFs.
-These include the total cost of ownership (expense ratio and the bid/ask spread), portfolio construction methodology and the expertise of the investment management team.
+These could include the total cost of ownership, portfolio construction methodology and the expertise of the investment management team.
 Investors interested in buying or selling international ETFs should carefully consider a range of information, not just premium/discount.

 6 Futures are financial contracts obligating the buyer to purchase an asset, or the seller to sell an asset, at a predetermined future date and price.